 Coronavirus Job Retention Scheme and Furlough Leave

 In March 2020, the Coronavirus Job Retention (Furlough) Scheme (CJRS) was set up by the Government to support UK employers who were severely affected by coronavirus (COVID-19).
-It is a temporary wage support measure that is designed to support jobs and help employers facing difficulties in paying wages rather than laying off staff or making them redundant.
-The closure of the CJRS has now been postponed until 30 September 2021.
+It was a temporary wage support measure that was designed to support jobs and help employers facing difficulties in paying wages rather than laying off staff or making them redundant.
+The CJRS was closed on 30 September 2021.

 - What does it mean if an employee is 'furloughed'

-- What can employees do while on furlough?
+- What could employees do while on furlough?

-- How long does furlough leave last and what happens at the end?
+- How long did furlough leave last and what happened at the end?

-- Can employees furlough themselves and what about casual and zero-hours contracts?
+- Could employees furlough themselves and what about casual and zero-hours contracts?

-- Can you rotate furlough leave, what about employees on sick leave?
+- Could you rotate furlough leave, what about employees on sick leave?

-- How do employers access the CJRS scheme?
+- How did employers access the CJRS scheme?

 - Holiday Related Questions (Furlough)

-- New ACAS Guidance on Disciplinary and Grievance Procedures during Coronavirus
+- ACAS Guidance on Disciplinary and Grievance Procedures during Coronavirus

 - Coronavirus Statutory Sick Pay Rebate Scheme

-- Entitlement to Statutory Sick Pay has been extended to Test and Trace
+- Entitlement to Statutory Sick Pay is extended to Test and Trace